newrelic/terraform-provider-newrelic/website/docs/r/synthetics_monitor.html.markdown

 # Resource: newrelic\_synthetics\_monitor

-Use this resource to create and manage New Relic Synthetics monitor.
+Use this resource to create, update, and delete a Simple or Browser Synthetics Monitor in New Relic.

 ## Example Usage